Bussler/postgres_async_template/README.md

 ### Start the backend

-- Use the docker composeto initialize the database: `docker compose up -d --build backend`
+- Use the docker compose to initialize the database: `docker compose up -d --build backend`
-- Alternatively use the `backend\start_backend.py` to start the backend locally
+- Alternatively use the `poetry run app` to start the backend locally

 ### Create backend endpoints for frontend